 Charlie is a pretty average kid growing up in England.
 The star player on her football team (soccer for you tossers from the US), she is eager to please her dad, the coach, she has plenty of friends that get on with her, a best mate to confide in, and it all seems to be going so well.
 So why the glum face?
-Charlie is a girl, in a boy’s body.
-While not perfect, Just Charlie, is a refreshing, original approach to material that could easily devolve into preachy, after-school special territory.
+Charlie is a girl in a boy’s body.
+While not perfect, Just Charlie, is a refreshing, original approach to the material that could easily devolve into preachy, after-school-special territory.

 “Just Charlie is a charming character piece that empathetically grapples with internal and external struggles we all have with the new…”